 IFRS 16 - Leases ("IFRS 16") was issued by the IASB on January 13, 2016, and will replace IAS 17, Leases.
 IFRS 16 will bring most leases on-balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting however, remains largely unchanged and the distinction between operating and finance leases is retained.
 IFRS 16 is effective for annual reporting periods beginning on or after January 1, 2019.
-The Company is currently evaluating the impact of IFRS 16 on its Financial Statements.
+The Company has reviewed agreements currently in place and has identified which agreements qualify under IFRS 16 and is in the process of finalizing the impact of adopting the standard.